FailAcademy/learning/adp-vancouver/_lessons/week-08/03-realm.md

 - Integrate a Realm database into a React Native application.
 - Define schema within a React Native application.
 - Leverage React Component Lifecycle methods to perform CRUD operations on the database base in relation user interactions.
-- Populate a `<ListView>` component with data fetched a Realm database.
+- Populate a `<SectionList>` component with data fetched a Realm database.
 - Sync application UI state as data is added and removed from a Realm database.

 ---